All the functionality you need to build, manage, automate and operate a full end‑to‑end Salesforce DevOps process.

 Metadata is split into smaller chunks and retrieved in parallel for unparalleled speed.
 Large orgs with hundreds of thousands of metadata components are handled with the same simplicity as smaller orgs.

-flow:out command automates the entire process of comparing your metadata between Git and Salesforce, creating a delta deployment archive with the detected differences, generating the necessary package manifests, and deploying it all to Salesforce in a continuous exclude-and-retry loop — all in a single easy-to-use command.
+flow:out command automates the entire process of figuring out which changes in Git have not yet been deployed, creating a delta deployment archive with the changes, generating the necessary package manifests, and deploying it all to Salesforce in a continuous exclude-and-retry loop — all in a single easy-to-use command.

 You have fine-grained control over which Apex tests are run during deployment — or you can simply rely on the automatic test behavior of the target org type.
 Test results can be exported in JUnit format for in-depth reporting and analysis.